autoplot/documentation/javadoc/org/autoplot/inline/InlineDataSourceEditorPanel.md

-# org.autoplot.inline.InlineDataSourceEditorPanelEditor panel for inline URIs.
-This supports events lists and short
+# org.autoplot.inline.InlineDataSourceEditorPanel

- Jython scripts with a simple editor.
+Editor panel for inline URIs.
+This supports events lists and short Jython scripts with a simple editor.

-InlineDataSourceEditorPanel( )
+# InlineDataSourceEditorPanel( )
 Creates new form InlineDataSourceEditorPanel

 ***